idbrii/game-scarebnb/popochui_struggle.md

     * Fixed. make a PR.

 * When working with large images (not pixel art), it's frustrating when the default interaction polygon is super small.
 Would be awesome if it automatically used the size of the texture.

+* CursorType would be easier to use if the directions had a common prefix so they were adjacent in the Hotspot dropdown.

+* I thought the rectangular box when editing Hotspot interaction polygon was a convenience to resize my polygon.
+But instead, it adjusts scale and popochiu seems to regularly reset the scale to 1.
+This makes my interaction boxes shrink and I was confused why interaction kept getting reset.
+Instead of just resetting the scale, could popochiu also adjust the polygon to manually scale it up?
+That would prevent this kind of confusion and even make the scale box useful!